 Step 3: Familiarize yourself with each loan’s details.

-If you’re dealing with multiple loans, which many are, then try to first tackle the loan that you’re paying the most interest on every month.
+If you’re dealing with multiple loans, which is often the case, then try to first tackle the loan with the highest interest rate.
 Besides the interest rate of each loan, understand what the minimum payment will be and which loans would qualify for things such as a deferment, loan forgiveness, and a better payment plan.

-- Cut costs whenever possible, and find ways to save money that work for you.
+- Cut other costs whenever possible, and find ways to save money that work for you.

-- Clip coupons, shop sales, and cook at home instead of going out to eat.
+- It doesn’t have to be ramen and canned tuna, but cook at home whenever possible instead of going out to eat.

 Once you know what your payment is going to be, create your monthly budget, and stick to it.
-When you’re making your budget, try to trim anything you can to put that money towards your debt.
-Find ways to save money so you can budget more towards your debt repayment.
+When you’re making your budget, try to trim anything you can and put that additional money toward your debt.
+Find ways to save money so you can budget more toward your debt repayment.

-For many, student loans aren’t the only debt they accrued while in college.
-According to Debt.org, the average college student has $3,200 in credit card debt on top of their loans, and that amount may be modest.
+Student loans may not be the only debt you accrued while in college.
+According to Debt.org, the average college student has $3,200 in credit card debt on top of their loans, and that estimate may be modest.
 Don’t ignore your credit card debt while dealing with your student loans.
 Once you lay out what you’re paying in interest every month, you can make the best strategy for dealing with your debt.

-I know that is easier said than done, but it is the best way to put a dent in your student loans.
-Here are some ways to increase your income:
+This is easier said than done, but it’s the best way to put a dent in your student loans.
+Here are some ways to make more money:

 - If you’re currently employed, try to negotiate a larger salary or promotion.
 Can you take on more responsibilities at your job to earn more?